Gunturu-Akhil-Sai-Krishna-Mouli/3d-truss-optimization/README.md

 Truss Optimization in 3D for Maximum Stiffness
 # Truss Optimization in 3D for Maximum Stiffness

-This repository contains the MATLAB implementation of a project titled *"Truss Optimization in 3D for Maximum Stiffness"*.
+This repository contains the MATLAB implementation of a project titled *"3d-truss-optimization"*.
 The project focuses on optimizing a 3D truss structure to achieve maximum stiffness for a given volume of material and applied load.

 ## Table of Contents
 - [Overview](#overview)